jitsi/jitsi-hammer/README.md

 The only **MANDATORY_OPTION** for now is :

 ```
 -u (alias -BOSHuri) - the full URI to use for BOSH connection.
-Note that you -u option should be used when running the jitsi-hammer.sh!
+Note that -u option should be used when running the jitsi-hammer.sh!
 ```

 The **OPTIONAL_OPTIONS** are :